thomasNDS/biometry-lock-facial-and-vocal/README.md

 The project is separate in two app's for the moment :
 *  [Facial lock](facial-Recognition): complete and works
-*  Vocal lock: interface  works but  not the vocal recognition
+*  Vocal lock: interface  works but  not the vocal recognition.
+Available in the branch : vocal.

 See more in corresponding subpages.